-Requirement Type of mine rescue team Mine-site Composite Contract State- sponsored ream must include at least two active employees from each covered large mine and at least one active employee from each covered small mine.
-YES. eam must be comprised of persons with a minimum of 3 years underground coal mine experience that shall have occurred within the 10-year period preceding their employment on the contract mine rescue team.
-YES.
+Requirement Type of mine rescue team Mine-site Composite Contract State- sponsored Team members must participate in mine rescue training at each mine covered by the mine rescue team.
+A portion of the training must be conducted underground.
+Annually at Large Mines; Semi-an- nually at Small Mines.
+Semi-annually Quarterly at Large Mines; Semi-an- nually at Small Mines.
+Annually at Large Mines; Semi-an- nually at Small Mines.
+Team must be available at the mine within 1 hour ground travel time from the mine rescue station.
+YES YES YES YES.
+Team members must be knowledgeable about the operations and ventilation of each covered mine.
+YES YES YES YES.
+Team must include at least two active employees from each covered large mine and at least one active employee from each covered small mine.
+Team must be comprised of persons with a minimum of 3 years underground coal mine experience that shall have occurred within the 10-year period preceding their employment on the contract mine rescue team.
+YES YES